Tokenization

 });Deleting a Token

-You can delete a token when it's no longer needed:
+You can delete a token when it's no longer needed with the Delete Token endpoint:

 const response = await fetch(`https://api.prahsys.com/payments/n1/merchant/{merchantId}/token/${tokenId}`, {